It's cold outside, so let's play some video games. Today we're going to have a look at Id Software's Rage, which came out in 2011.

 The action picks up towards the end.
 At the beginning you fight a bland selection of mostly melee monsters who rush you in a straight line, but later on you meet a variety of military goons and metal-clad survivalists who are smart enough to take cover and even retreat when they are outmatched.
 The shield-generating military soldiers are reminiscent of a similar enemy in Doom and just as irritating.

 It has one design decision that irritates me.
 You can't reload while sprinting.
 As such the combat often devolves into shooting at a couple of baddies, sprinting away, reloading, then shooting again.
 It's particularly annoying with the nailgun, which has a very long reloading animation.
-The game doesn't exploit the vertical dimension as well as Doom, but to its credit the mutant baddies often parkour towards you via ceilings and walls, so combat isn't just a lot of running backwards in figures-of-8 while reloading.
+The game doesn't use the vertical dimension as well as Doom, but to its credit the mutant baddies often parkour towards you via ceilings and walls, so combat isn't just a lot of running backwards in figures-of-8 while reloading.

 A bit about the technology.
 Id Tech 5's big thing was megatexturing.
 Instead of using conventional tiled textures Rage uses enormous, map-sized texture files that are wrapped over the whole level.
 The engine streams the megatexture from the hard drive - or Blu-Ray, in the case of the PlayStation 3 - but only portions that are visible from the player's point of view, and when the player's viewpoint changes the unused textures are discarded from memory.